ScottTunstall/Monogame3DRotatingCamera/README.md

 # Monogame3DRotatingCamera

 A camera revolving around a textured cube.
+Created with VS 2022, Monogame and .NET 6.

 Handy when trying to understand the use of various matrixes and how they affect the output.